For teachers

 Sequence Memory

 Watch a sequence of colored panels flash, then repeat it.
-Each round adds one panel.
-Colorblind-friendly with distinct shapes and tones — a quick brain break or focus warm-up.
+Colorblind-friendly with distinct shapes — a quick brain break or focus warm-up.

 Open the tool →